jvanlier/teslacamerge/README.md

 ============
 Python tool for merging TeslaCam SavedClips.

 I've realised that these videos are best watched side-by-side, and usually the interesting bits are in the very last videos.
-This tool will, for each SavedClip, take the last 2 minute, all 3 videos, and stitch them together.
+This tool will, for each SavedClip, take the last 3 minutes, all 3 videos, and stitch them together.
 Also, videos will be 2x speed (without dropping frames or resolution; the output is 80 FPS).

 ## Initial rudimentary version
 After a few hours of hacking, got something working.
 Quite slow, but functional: